aspittel/zen-of-programming/src/posts/what-goes-into-a-post.md

 Writing blog posts can be pretty tricky -- it's hard to come up with a topic to write about let alone actually create the content.
 I've been blogging more and more, and I wanted to give my advice for writing posts -- from the topic through pressing the post button!
 If you're interested in my advice for starting a blog, I also have a post on that [here](https://dev.to/aspittel/blogging-as-a-developer--5h0m).

+*This post contains affiliate links.
+If you buy something through those links I may earn a small commission at no cost to you.
+This helps pay for the costs associated with running The Zen of Programming.
+I promise to only recommend products I use and love!*

 ## 1. Finding a topic

 Sometimes, finding a topic for a blog post is one of the hardest parts of creating it!
 Here are a few tips for finding topics: